BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Quantum deformations from 3d BMS algebra

 \subsection{Quantum groups}

-After discussing the structure of the BMS algeba in three and four dimensions, let us now turn to the discussion of their deformations.
-As it was the case in our previous investigations in \cite{Borowiec:2018rbr} in deforming these algebras, their Poincar\'e subalgebras will play a special role.
+After discussing the structure of BMS algebra in 3 and 4 dimensions, let us now turn to the discussion of their deformations.
+As it was in the case of our previous investigations in \cite{Borowiec:2018rbr} in deforming these algebras, their Poincar\'e subalgebras will play a special role.

 In the rest of the paper we will use the following notation.
 The BMS Lie algebra we already introduced, $\mathcal B_{\text{ext}}^4$ in four dimensions, is denoted by $\mathcal{B}^{3/4}$ in three and four dimensions.
 Its universal enveloping algebra, consisting of polynomials in the generators subject only to the Lie algebra commutation relations, is called $U \mathcal{B}^{3/4}$.
 By the very definition it contains the initial Lie algebra as a subspace spanned by the generators.
-This enveloping algebra can be endowed with a (primitive on generators) coproduct, counit and antipode to form a Hopf algebra.
-Such a standard Hopf algebra structure will be then quantized by using Drinfeld's twist deformation techniques \cite{Drinfeld:1983rx,Drinfeld2}.
+This enveloping algebra can be endowed with a (primitive on generators $X$ of the Lie algebra) coproduct $\Delta_0$, counit $\varepsilon$ and antipode $S_0$ to form a Hopf algebra

+Such standard Hopf algebra structure will be then quantized by using Drinfeld's twist deformation techniques \cite{Drinfeld:1983rx,Drinfeld2}.
 To this end one has to extend $U \mathcal{B}^{3/4}$ by introducing a new commuting generator denoted as ${1/\kappa}$\footnote{ For the sake of physical applications $\kappa$ has mass dimension and frequently is identified with Planck mass.}.
-Strictly speaking, one needs a topological extension of the enveloping algebra which allows for a formal power series in ${1}/{ \kappa}$ (denoted by $U\mathcal{B}^{3/4}[[1/\kappa]]$).
-A new, deformed, Hopf algebra equipped with a twist-deformed coproduct $\Delta_{n, \epsilon}$ and an antipode $S_{n, \epsilon}$ becomes according to Drinfeld's terminology a `quantum group' which we will call $U\mathcal B_{n, \epsilon}^{3/4}$ for brevity\footnote{The indices stand for a particular twist discussed below.}.
-It turns out that for each coproduct the so called `classical limit' applied to the Lie algebra generators $X$
+Strictly speaking, one needs a topological extension of the enveloping algebra which allows for formal power series in ${1}/{ \kappa}$ (denoted by $U\mathcal{B}^{3/4}[[1/\kappa]]$).
+A new, deformed, Hopf algebra equipped with a twist-deformed coproduct $\Delta_{n, \epsilon}$ and a compatible antipode $S_{n, \epsilon}$ becomes according to Drinfeld's terminology a `quantum group' which we will call $U\mathcal B_{n, \epsilon}^{3/4}$ for brevity\footnote{The indices stand for a particular twist discussed below.}.
+The coproduct in our case will be obtained by a similarity transformation